Palks-Studio/invoice-receipt/README.md

 Password-protected web interface to stamp PDF invoices as "PAID" — one at a time or in bulk, with a client-structured ZIP export.

-This tool is designed to be deployed directly
-within the client's environment.
+This tool is designed to be deployed directly within the client's hosting environment.

 It allows a payment confirmation stamp to be applied
 to existing PDF invoices and prepares them